-Use it to optimize your website
+1. Use Google Analytics to optimize your website

 How do you avoid that in the future?
 Use a combination of technology and technique:

-- Talk to the Sales and Product teams about identifying high-converting actions
+- Talk to the sales and product teams about identifying high-converting actions.

 Salesforce helps you find more customers, win their business, and keep them happy so you can succeed.
 Learn more about our small business CRM solutions by following us on Twitter, LinkedIn, and Instagram.